 As we have mentioned in previous versions of this Newsletter, there are a number of ways that you can give back to the program.
 Examples include spending one hour with our students via our monthly Lunch & Learn series, allowing MHP students to shadow you, being a Preceptor to MHP students once they are in medical school, having lunch with MHP students that are in your hometown, and/or making a financial contribution to the MHP Fund; the proceeds of which go entirely to our students.
 If any of these interests you, please reach out to us for more information.

-Otherwise, wishing you a pleasant summer!
+Otherwise, wishing all of you a healthy and happy 2022!